lalaso2000/NIT-Gifu_ComputerClub/Git_Challenge!!/Readme.md

 # Git Challenge!!
-- Add your name to __NameList.txt__.
+1. Add your name to __NameList.xlsx__.
-- If you complete adding name, I'll give you special items in LINE.
+2. If you complete adding name, I'll give you special items in LINE.
 - ~~If you fail, Mr.Kano will manage for it, so don't worry.~~ I don't know.